 Make your home work for you, not against you!

-- Dexterity kits (again)– include a ton of useful items that make turning keys, opening doors, using pens, and cutting food so much easier.
+- Dexterity kits (again) – These include a ton of useful items that make turning keys, opening doors, using pens, and cutting food so much easier.

-- Secure your throw rugs– rugs are the number one cause of falls at home, velcro them or find a way to secure them so you don’t go sliding around!
+- Secure your throw rugs – Rugs are the No. 1 cause of falls at home.
+Velcro them or find a way to secure them so you don’t go sliding around!